Prescription Drop off

 Corporation Yard/Dumpster Site Recycling

-All eight of the recycling bins in the Corporation Yard hold only recyclable material.
+All eight of the recycling bins in the Corporation Yard, at 800 Rockview Drive, hold only recyclable material.
 There is no household garbage disposal in these bins.
 The “green- waste-only” bins are for 100 percent recyclable material.
 This material includes grass cuttings and tree and shrub trimmings from within the Rossmoor community.
 Wood products, such as plywood siding, decking and tree logs go in the two “wood-recycle-only” bins.
 The city requirement is that these bins contain at least 50 percent recyclable material.

 Construction and demolition materials go in the final three bins.
 The requirement is that 90 percent of what goes into the construction material bins be recyclable.
 Dirt contaminates the recyclables and may not be put in these bins.
 In addition, Mutual Operations has another bin outside the corporation yard where all co-op appliances and water heaters are recycled.